Canon 200D vs Olympus E-M1

 Review summary: Canon 200D vs Olympus E-M1

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 200D or the Olympus E-M1 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 200D: